 School of Arts & Humanities

 1220 Coffeen Street | Watertown, NY 13601

 Attn: Black River Review

 Publication of the Black River Review is made possible by funding from the English Department.
-Funds for student awards for outstanding artwork and writing are provided by Jefferson Community College Faculty-Student Association.
+Funds for student awards for outstanding artwork and writing are provided by Social-Cultural grant from the Campus Life Committee.

 Typing and layout for this volume of the Black River Review is done using Microsoft Word.
 Typing and prize notification by Jessica Jones.
+Online design and implementation by Tyler Peterson.
 Printing by Mitchell’s Speedway Press, Oswego, NY.
 Digital photography, artwork, and logo design by David Bowhall.
 Website publication by Tyler Peterson.

 (After first publication, all rights revert to authors, artists, and composers.)